jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 When you for instance use triangles to group members of an object, then the access modifiers need to change.
 When first you accessed something one capsule deep, is accessed two capsules deep when you put a triangle or circle around it.
 Access modifiers change accordingly when you edit code:

 < P: Circle with public procedure >
-< P: Trangle put around public procedure, changed access modifier >
+< P: Triangle put around public procedure, changed access modifier >
 < P: Circle with public procedure >
 < P: Circle put around public procedure, changed access modifier >